Samuel-2626/Samuel-2626/README.md

 **More things to know about me:**

-- 💼 Experienced in Python, JavaScript and PHP.
+- 💼 Experienced in Python, JavaScript, and PHP.

 - 📈 Started web development at age 15